-To appeal an adverse benefit determination or to review administrative documents pertinent to the claim, send a written request to the Clark County Office of Risk Management within the time limits described herein.
+To appeal an adverse benefit determination or to review administrative documents pertinent to the claim, send a written request to the Claims Administrator or Clark County Office of Risk Management within the time limits described herein.
 A full and fair review of the claim will be made with no deference given to the initial benefit determination.
 As part of the review, the Plan Participant or the Plan Participant's authorized representative are allowed to review all Plan Documents and other information that affect the claim and are allowed to submit issues, comments, documents, records or other information that had not previously been submitted, as provided herein below.

 During the period that the claim is being reconsidered, if there is reason to believe that medical records contain information that should be disclosed by a physician or other health professional, the Plan Participant or the Plan Participant's authorized representative will be referred to the physician for the information before the Plan will provide the requested documents directly to the Plan Participant or the Plan Participant's authorized representative.
 However, if the provider fails to provide the requested information to the Plan Participant or the Plan Participant's authorized representative in a reasonable period of time and without charge, the request will be honored by the Plan.
 Neither the Plan Participant nor the Plan Participant's authorized representative will be provided access to or copies of files of other Plan Participants.
-For any appeal resulting in an adverse benefit determination, the identity of any medical or vocational expert consulted in connection with the appeal will be provided, without regard to whether the advice was relied upon in making the determination.
-However, the identity will not be provided unless requested by the Plan Participant or the Plan Participant's authorized representative.
+For an appeal resulting in an adverse benefit determination, the identity of any medical or vocational expert consulted in connection with the appeal will be provided upon request, without regard to whether the advice was relied upon in making the determination.